 Better yet, have you ever asked yourself the question, “How can I build my self-confidence like that?”, but have yet to find the answer?
 If you answered yes to any of these questions this article will be helpful to you.
 So, keep reading if you’re truly interested in building up your confidence once and for all.

 Build Confidence Like a Boss

-The purpose of today’s post is to arm you, with a handful of some of the most effective methods for building your confidence.
-This way, when those pesky unforeseen fear inducing challenges pop up as you march towards toward your big goals, you will be in conquer mode, and better prepared to successfully manage those fears like a boss.
+The purpose of this article is to essentially equip you with a handful of the most effective methods for building your confidence fast.
+This way, when those pesky unforeseen fear-inducing challenges pop up as you march towards those inspiring opportunities and big goals you are chasing daily, you will be prepared to successfully manage them like a boss.

 1. Affirm Your Belief In Yourself

 Confidence, at its core, is a deep and unshakable belief in yourself.
 When you are convinced you can accomplish something, and that you deserve the positive outcomes from achieving that accomplishment, the confidence in your ability to do that thing sky rockets.

 One of the most effective ways I’ve come across to ingrain such rock solid belief in myself, has been through affirmations.
 The most powerful affirmation that you can start using today, to crank up your self-belief is simply… “I believe in myself”.